The Farmer’s Dog Review: Is It Worth It?

 While you can conceivably do this with other plans like The Farmer’s Dog as well, you’ll receive enough food per shipment for full meals which might lead to waste if your pet doesn’t eat it fast enough.

-Regarding shipping and customization, these plans all seem similar to us.
+Regarding shipping and customization, these plans are all similar.
 Each one ship throughout the lower 48 states and they all offer a variety of meals made from human-grade ingredients with different protein sources, though they don’t provide much menu customization beyond that.

 If you’re unsure which to purchase, we suggest trialing a few different brands to see which your pet best responds to.